computationalneurobiology/ComputationalNeurobiology.github.io/positions.md

 Opportunities are available at various levels within the Computational Neurobiology lab at CAMH.
 Please contact Dr. Leon French if interested (leon.french@camh.ca).

+Example projects are available at the [Research Interests](./research.html) page.
+For most projects the data and base software code is already avaialble, providing a fast start to new research.

 #### Graduate Students

 We are recruiting graduate students with interests in bioinformatics, computational biology, and neuroscience.